DominicLuidold/WS22-AutonomousSystems-III/README.md

 The `WallLocalizer` class heavily relies on logic that can also be found in the `WallFollower` and `FindWall` behaviors mentioned in [*`token_detector` - Functional Principle*](#functional-principle) to navigate through the labyrinth while the AMCL algorithm provided by the [`amcl` package](https://wiki.ros.org/amcl) tries to localize the TurtleBot within the given map from Phase 1.
 To make sure that the TurtleBot has navigated through the labyrinth for a sufficient amount of time, a minimum execution time of `3 seconds` needs to be surpassed.
 Additionally, the uncertanity of the provided localization result has to be below a threshold of `0.007`.
 These two measurments have been introduced to improve the accuracy of the AMCL algorithm as shorter or too long execution times might result in wrong localization results.

 In addition to the logic, the `amcl_package` also relies on a set of parameter files (located in the `param` folder of the package), which define important parameters for the costmap, such as the footprint of the TurtleBot itself.
+The defining of separate parameters for both the local and global costmaps was crucial in achieving proper localization and was a significant contributing factor.

 AMCL uses a combination of an existing map and sensor data (in this case data from the LiDAR sensor) to generate repeated estimates, or "particles", of a robot's position.
 The algorithm processes the continuous stream of sensor data it receives to determine which particles match the observed surroundings and which can be ignored.
 New particles are generated that are closer to the actual position while moving, which eventually lead to a more or less certain position of the robot within the existing map. [^amcl]